Countries and regions

 Since 1997 the Partnership and Cooperation Agreement has been the framework of the EU-Russia relations, regulating the political and economic relations between the EU and Russia.
 One of the main objectives of this agreement is the promotion of trade and investment as well as the development of harmonious economic relations between the EU and Russia.

 The new EU-Russia Agreement - currently under negotiation - should provide a comprehensive framework for bilateral relations with stable, predictable and balanced rules for bilateral trade and investment relations.
 It will focus on improving the regulatory environment by building upon the WTO rules and strengthen bilateral trade relations.
 The negotiation of this New Agreement with Russia started in 2008.
-The negotiations have been stopped in 2010 because no progress could be made in the Trade and Investment part.
+The negotiations have been stopped in 2012 because no progress could be made in the Trade and Investment part.
 Today with the deepening of the Customs Union (the European Economic Union since 2015) between Russia, Kazakhstan and Belarus (joined by Armenia and Kazakhstan in 2015) and the difficulties for Russia to fulfill its WTO commitments, it is not clear how further progresses can be achieved in the Trade and Investment field and in general with the New Agreement.

 The EU was a strong supporter of Russia's WTO membership since the start of the process to the actual accession on 22 August 2012.
 Russia's WTO membership will give a major boost to further development of the economic relationship between the EU and Russia and it will also prevent Russia from adopting unilateral tariff hikes as has been the case in the past.
 Two years after the accession of Russia to the WTO, Russia is still not respecting all its WTO commitments.
 The EU will use all the available instruments (bilateral and multilateral) to make sure the WTO rules are respected as it is a key element to improve in the long term the trade and investment relation with Russia.

 Trading with Russia